How to Write a Short Sale Hardship Letter

-There’s a strong chance that many of you reading this right now may hold some of that $128 billion and are facing the equally unpleasant reality of being forced into a short sale rather than face foreclosure.
+There’s a strong chance that many of you reading this right now may hold some of that debt burden and are facing the equally unpleasant reality of being forced into a short sale rather than face foreclosure.
 For this, you will need a short sale hardship letter.

 It’s a reality that’s just not unpleasant to face.
 It can be downright humiliating.
 But it’s a necessary hardship you’re not alone in.
 Hundreds of thousands of Utah residents face the same dilemma every year.
 And one of the chief ways to satisfy lender demands without facing foreclosure is to learn how to write a short sale hardship letter for short sales.